Recognizing numbers (without seeing what they are)

 There’s no such thing as free lunch

-There are, however, a few restrictions we should look out for.
+There are, however, a few restrictions to look out for.
 Initial HE schemes supported only additions and multiplications on integers.
-But the growing interest in the field and constant research has recently led to a scheme with support to process floating-point numbers.
-This allows performing approximated division (by multiplication).
-From an application standpoint, every computation on encrypted data must be either an addition or multiplication.
+Only recently has new research supported processing floating-point numbers.
+This also allows performing approximated division, by multiplication.

 I’ve been working with convolutional Neural networks (CNNs) for a while now.
-Most operations in CNNs are some combination of addition and multiplication.
+Most operations in typical CNNs are some combination of addition and multiplication, emphasis on most.
 Could it be possible to process encrypted images through a neural network?
 Let’s break down the common operations in a CNN to find out.
-For the sake of simplicity, let’s work only on inferring encrypted data i.e. we train on the plaintext. • Convolution – Only additions and multiplications.
+For the sake of simplicity, let’s work only on inferring encrypted data i.e. we train on the plaintext.
+That way we do not have to worry about the backprop training math. • Convolution – Only additions and multiplications.
 Element-wise product of the filter and tensor and then adding them. • Pooling layers – Comparison, addition, and division.
 It depends if we use average or max-pooling.
 It would be easier to implement average pooling, given that we can perform approximated division.
 A recent approach encodes the denominator (the window size of the pooling operation) within the previous layer. • Fully connected layer – Just as convolution, contains only additions and multiplications. • Activation layer – Includes exponentiations, multiplications, divisions, and additions.

 We can see that most of the layers can be computed on HE data and some have some HE-friendly alternative – except for the activation layer.
 Activation layers like ReLU perform a comparison, which is not possible to compute on encrypted values.
 Sigmoid, tanh, and Swish make use of large exponents which will cross the multiplicative limits imposed by the scheme.
 This layer plays an important role as it enables the model to learn complex non-linear patterns in the data and is extremely crucial!